Building a solid financial foundation: How online tools can help

 Build a budget and stick to it

 Many personal financial experts consider a budget, simply a monthly spending plan, to be an essential part of good money management.
-And today, budgets are easier than ever to create thanks to robust digital financial tools like those featured in BBVA's online and mobile banking.
+And today, budgets are easier than ever to create thanks to robust digital financial tools.

 With these tools, you can customize your expense categories and estimate monthly costs.
 Then, once your budget is set, it will be updated with your spending information in almost real-time.
 Color-coded graphs and charts make it easy to see where your money is going, and if you're staying within your budget.
 When you can quickly and clearly see where your money is going, you can make changes to keep your finances on track.

 Whether you're saving for a vacation, the holidays or for a down payment on a home, you can set up a goal in online and mobile banking and easily see your progress.
 Being able to see your account balance grow can motivate you to stay on course and even inspire you to bump up your savings to achieve your goal faster.

 It's difficult to pay down debt when you don't know how much you owe.
 But when you have a clear picture of your debts — all in one place — you can figure out where you need to focus your debt-reduction efforts and monitor your progress.
 In BBVA's digital banking platforms, you'll also get tips and strategies for chipping away at your debt and hopefully eliminating it altogether.

 Managing money isn't always easy.
 But you don't have to go it alone.
 Powerful digital tools are right at your fingertips and can help you access information, automate important banking functions and set you on the path to financial success.